Zomb1342/Pcileech-ISABridge-PC8/README.md

 1.)
 Command Register is zero'd out when driver loads; I cannot seem to get it to set the command register.
 If you set the command register manually using software it will pass the driver test & it passes the speed test with flying colors.
 If you can figure out how to fix the command register I'd happily commit it to this repo.

 2.)
-Interrupts are not firing; I believe this is because the Command Register is not initializing to the correct value upon startup so the int_line value assigned is FF which is invalid.
+Interrupts are not firing; I believe this is because the Command Register is not initializing to the correct value upon startup so the int_line value assigned is FF which is invalid, changing the int_line value manually has no effect.
-Maybe can change interrupts from Legacy to MSI to generate Interrupts but I would think if the Command Register is causing the issue then using MSI would not fix the interrupt issue.

 More Info: